Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Preliminaries

-We consider the \emph{single-source many-targets shortest path problem (SSMTSP)} which is defined as follows: We are given a directed graph $G = (V, E)$ with non-negative edge weights $w: E \rightarrow \mathbb{R}_{\ge 0}$, a source node $s \in V$ and a subset $T \subseteq V$ of designated target nodes.
-Our goal is to compute a shortest path from $s$ to any of the target nodes in $T$.
-Note that the SSMTSP problem generalizes the single-source single-target shortest path problem (for which $T = \set{t}$ for a given target node $t \in V$) and the single-source all-targets shortest path problem (for which $T = V$).

-We introduce some more notation that we use in this paper.
-We use $n$ and $m$ to refer to the number of nodes and edges of $G$, respectively.
+The \emph{single-source many-targets shortest path problem (SSMTSP)} has been defined in the introduction.
+We use $n$ and $m$ to refer to the number of nodes and edges of the underlying graph $G$, respectively.
 For every node $v \in V$, we use $\delta(v)$ to denote the total weight of a shortest path (with respect to $w$) from $s$ to $v$; if $v$ cannot be reached from $s$ we adopt the convention that $\delta(v) = \infty$.
-Given that all edge weights are non-negatiave, we thus have $\delta(v) \in \mathbb{R}_{\ge 0} \cup \set{\infty}$.
-Note that to solve the SSMTSP problem it is sufficient to compute the shortest path distances of all nodes $v \in V$ satisfying $\delta(v) \le \Dist$, where $\Dist$ is the minimum shortest path distance of a target node, i.e.,

-Once these distances are computed, the actual shortest path can be extracted in linear time $O(n+ m)$ by computing the \emph{shortest path tree} rooted at $s$; see, e.g., \citet{cormen2009introduction} for more details.
-Throughout this paper, we assume that there is at least one target node in $T$ that is reachable from $s$.\footnote{Note that this can easily be checked in linear time $O(n+m)$, simply by running a \emph{breadth-first search (BFS)} (\citet{cormen2009introduction}).}
+Given that all edge weights are non-negative, we thus have $\delta(v) \in \mathbb{R}_{\ge 0} \cup \set{\infty}$.
+Note that to solve the SSMTSP problem it is sufficient to compute the shortest path distances of all nodes $v \in V$ satisfying $\delta(v) \le \Dist$, where $\Dist$ is the minimum shortest path distance of a target node, i.e., $\Dist = \min_{t \in T} \delta(t).$ Once these distances are computed, the actual shortest path can be extracted in linear time $O(n+ m)$ by computing the \emph{shortest path tree} rooted at $s$ (see, e.g., \cite{cormen2009introduction} for more details).
+Throughout this paper, we assume that there is at least one target node in $T$ that is reachable from $s$.\footnote{Note that this can easily be checked in linear time $O(n+m)$, simply by running a \emph{breadth-first search (BFS)} (\cite{cormen2009introduction}).}